Monday 11th August, 2025

 Omihi School 125th Jubilee - Friday 12th September

 We invite you to our 125th Jubilee.
 There will be a school tour, decade photos, and an afternoon tea between 12.30pm - 2.30pm.
 Then drinks, dinner and speakers in the evening at the Omihi Community Hall.
-Registrations open on Monday 16th June, and these will be on www.iticket.co.nz.
+Registrations are now open on www.iticket.co.nz.
 Please help us spread the word, and let any previous students, staff and community know.
-If you have any old photos you would like to share for the event, please send them to Fi Williams - fiphil@xtra.co.nz or 027 286 5772.
+If you have any old photos you would like to share for the event, please send them to Fi Williams as soon as possible - fiphil@xtra.co.nz or 027 286 5772.

 Community Notices